silversub/terraform/tf-provider.md

 - **IBM Cloud Provider plug-in for Terraform version**: 1.2.5
 - **Terraform version**: 0.12

+With the release of Terraform version 0.12, the syntax for configuration files changed.
+If you want to run your infrastructure code by using Terraform version 0.12, you must first [update your configuration files](#tf-0.12-migration) to apply the new syntax.
+{: important}

 ## Installing the Terraform CLI and the IBM Cloud Provider plug-in
 {: #install_cli}